guill3m/GuillemAndreu.com-v3/README.md

 ## Version 3

-I'm redesigning my professional website where I showcase my work.
+I’m redesigning my professional website where I showcase my work.
 So, basically, this is a web portfolio.

 As it is also an element of my porfolio I thought it could be interesting to share the code and process.

-Feel free to use some bits of the code if it is useful to you.
-Look at the `.gitignore` to see the plugins (that are not custom made) I'm using.
+Feel free to use some bits of the code if it is useful to you, that’s why I put the code here on GitHub.
+Or use all of it, I don’t really care if you copy it all (shame on you), but it will be best for you if you don’t just copy and try to understand what’s going on with the code, how it works, and make it suit better to your needs.

-The CMS I'm using is Wordpress, but this is not the usual folder structure for a Wordpress site, this structure makes more sense to me.
+The CMS I’m using is [Wordpress](http://wordpress.org), but this is not the usual folder structure for a Wordpress site, this structure makes more sense to me.

 ### Site structure